 Every digital innovation raises its share of questions and debates for the whole of society: businesses, governments, civil society but also for each of us individually.
-It therefore seems legitimate to include all these stakeholders in discussions to understand all their hopes and needs and to create an Internet that is understandable, accessible, and useful for all.
+It therefore seems legitimate to include all stakeholders in discussions to understand their hopes and needs and to create an Internet that is understandable, accessible, and useful for all together.

 OUR ADDED VALUE